AmitS1009/kasparro-agentic-system/README.md

 ## 🧪 Testing & Verification

-We believe in "Trust but Verify".
+I believe in "Trust but Verify".
 Run the test suite to ensure the graph is wired correctly:

 ```bash
 python -m unittest tests/test_flow.py